Desperate search for survivors in Cuba hotel blast; 26 dead

 In the past, the Hotel Saratoga has been used by visiting VIPs and political figures, including high-ranking U.S. government delegations.
 Beyonce and Jay-Z stayed there in 2013.

 Garcia Zapata said structures adjacent to the hotel were being evaluated, including two badly damaged apartment buildings.
-Diaz-Canel said families in affected buildings had been transferred to safer locations.
+President Miguel Diaz-Canel said families in affected buildings had been transferred to safer locations.

 Mexican President Andres Manuel Lopez Obrador was scheduled to arrive in Havana for a visit late Saturday and Mexican Foreign Relations Secretary Marcelo Ebrard said the visit would still take place.